crashdump/cities-skylines-display-plugin/README.md

-# cities-skylines_force-res
+# Cities Skylines Display Configuration Plugin

-Mod for Cities Skylines.
+Mod for Cities: Skylines.

-Cities: Skylines does not currently support the resolution my monitor is running at (3840*1600), this mods enable you to change that resolution.
-Actually, you could configure CS to run at ANY resolutions.
+Unfortunately, the game does not currently support the native resolution of my monitor (3840x1600).
+This mod gives you the posibility to select any resolutions.